Satoshi-Sh/leaderboard-tracker/README.md

 - Run ```streamlit run main.py``` in the app folder
 - The app will be at http://localhost:8501

+### How to deploy Stramlit App
+Streamlit provides developers with a community cloud server.
+Just follow the instruction on the [link](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app)

 ### Scraping Demo
 if you would like to see how selenium scrapes the data, you can comment out ```chrome_options.add_argument("--headless")``` in the scraper.py.
 After running ```pip install -r requirements.txt```, your can run scraper.py